Early Childhood Intervention (ECI)

 Stafford, TX 77477

-In session every weekday 1:30 pm - 6:30 pm.
+Day School: 8:00 am - 3:00 pm; After School Program: 3:00 - 6:00 pm.
 True Knight Home School Academy is an after school and homeschool academy for students with special needs through age 22.
 The school was born out of a need to bring a higher standard and an increased expectation to our children with “special needs”.
 They bring an innovative approach in education, utilizing a strong curriculum and supporting it with brain training activities.
 Their fundamentals are reading, writing, and arithmetic.
-We believe each child has a capacity to learn, and it is their responsibility to find a way to tap into that child’s potential.
+They believe each child has a capacity to learn, and it is their responsibility to find a way to tap into that child’s potential.

 Houston, TX 77042